-This chocolate strawberry mousse cake is my first time baking something vegan.
+This chocolate cake is my first time baking something vegan.
 I wanted to see what it was like in comparison to my usual chocolate cakes, whether flourless or not.
 It is amazing!
-Whether diet, allergies, or choice, sometimes vegan baking is a necessity.
-Don't forget to watch your sweeteners since honey shouldn't be included in vegan recipes, but might not be something you think of.
+The chocolate mousse has only 2 ingredients, and can be a dessert on its own.

 Vegan Chocolate Mousse Cake